 Two years later and Bethesda would be back on form with The Terminator: Future Shock.
 This was a blockbuster title back in 1995, but it is very little talked about today.
 This is surprising as it pioneered a lot of genre staples.
 Sure it's another FPS, but where Rampage felt like a poor man's copy of better games, Future Shock felt like it's own thing.

 The major innovation is in the mechanics.
-If you've ever played a FPS with mouse and keyboard controls, you've got this game to thank for it.
+If you've ever played an FPS with mouse and keyboard controls, you've got this game to thank for it.
 It plays sublimely, even today.
-Just like Bethesda are want to do, the levels are huge with a large wastelands to explore.
+Just like Bethesda are want to do, the levels are huge with a large wasteland to explore.
 You can even enter buildings that have not yet been destroyed to find hidden items or a surprise enemy.
 The game design is such that it encourages exploration, but doesn't frustrate you with maze-like constructions, which shows that they've learned a lot since Rampage.
 You'll always have a sense of where you are and how you can back, even without using the radar.

 While Future Shock was (and is) a high-point in both Terminator games and licensed gamed in general, Bethesda did it yet again in 1996 with The Terminator SkyNET.
-Reviewers of the day weren't too kind on this game, giving it average scores and bemoaning the smaller size compare to its predecessor.
+Reviewers of the day weren't too kind on this game, giving it average scores and bemoaning the smaller size compared to its predecessor.
 Nowadays, it still holds up very well and is arguably the best in the series.

 The levels may be smaller and fewer, but they are also more focused.
-There are basic story elements withing the game-play which is even more refined.
+There are basic story elements withing the gameplay which is even more refined.
 In certain missions, there is even the opportunity to take control of vehicles.
 Driving away from a hoard of terminators in your jeep, mowing all that's in your way is truly exciting.
 A later mission involving a Hunter Killer also sees you take to the air in another fun sequence, giving a welcome variety of play styles.
-In addition the cut-scenes now use that 90s gaming fad of Full Motion Video.
+In addition, the cut-scenes now use that 90s gaming fad of Full Motion Video.
 These are hilariously bad in a good way but are easily skipped if they begin to grate.